 Our broad portfolio encompasses a range of formulations and devices, including injectables, multiple-unit tablets, capsules, creams and gels, transdermal patches, and lyophilized products.

 A trusted partner of healthcare professionals, Sandoz Canada has a network of suppliers that stand out for their reliability and high-quality standards.
 Our dedicated sales force is distinguished by the strong business relationships it has with customers and the excellent service it provides.
-Our broad product line falls into four business segments: Generic medicines, Biosimilars, Specialty Products and Consumer Products (available without prescription).
+Our broad product line falls into two categories: Generic medicines and Biosimilars.

 1Internal estimate, calculated with the methodology from the Novasrtis group.